AdityaSharma96/Smart-Attendance-System/README.md

 # Smart-Attendance-System
-Winning Project of VNIT AxixHacks 2020
+Our winning Project of VNIT AxixHacks 2020